 I do wish that the Fitbit Surge included an option to cycle back to the current time after a while – and came with additional faces besides the four preinstalled watch faces to make the watch portion more relevant.
 An update could easily fix these oversights.

-Tucked underneath the watch band is an optical heart-rate monitor and at ends of the straps is a strong wristwatch clasp that is easier to fasten than Fitbit's usual two-pronged approach.
+Tucked underneath the watch band is an optical heart-rate monitor and at the end of the straps is a strong wristwatch clasp that is easier to fasten than Fitbit's usual two-pronged approach.

 I nearly lost my Fitbit Force in a parking garage before driving 30 minutes away and then 30 minutes back to fetch it – all because of that previous ill-conceived design.